Y0kiD0ki/Ponyu/README.md

 # Ponyu
-A game I made with a friend for a high school coding project during junior year.
+My first game ever that I made with a friend for a high school coding project during junior year.
-If the game has any issues, I'm sorry.
-It's the first game I made and it shows.

 ___HOW TO RUN___
 - All you got to do is run the finalversion_huang.py.